Merchandising

 We already know that staples such as bread, meat, sugar, and milk must be placed separately at the most remote points of the store.
 These high-turnover items are placed close to storage areas for constant shelf replenishment.
 In search of these products, the customer walks around the store, notices, and buys additional.
 Thus, sales volumes increase.

-Small items are placed in the checkout area: chocolate, chewing gums, nuts, sweets, etc. or promotional items that encourage customers to impulse buy.
+Small items are placed in the checkout area: chocolate, chewing gums, nuts, sweets, etc., or promotional items that encourage customers to impulse buy.
 For example, chilled drinks are better sold in the checkout area.
-Imagine when in winter, the buyer walked through a fairly warm trading floor in outerwear, or in summer, when it is hot outside, and the buyer is thirsty.
-And therefore, the first thing he will pay attention to, being at the checkout, will be chilled drinks.
+Imagine when the buyer walks through a reasonably warm trading floor in outerwear in winter or in summer, when it is hot outside, and the buyer is thirsty.
+Therefore, the first thing he will pay attention to when he is at the checkout will be chilled drinks.

-Freezers, combined showcases, and low-temperature baths are used for laying out frozen products.
+Freezers, combined showcases, and low-temperature baths lay out frozen products.
 These items are laid out according to the same principles as you place products on the racks.
 In addition, frozen food is often placed closer to the checkout because customers buy it last to avoid defrosting.

 It is advisable to place packaged goods in the store near the premises where they are prepared for sale.
 The food sale that requires cutting, weighing, and packaging (meat, fish and dairy products, vegetables, etc.) can be organized through the service counter.

-If we talk about the "Fresh" category of goods, such products are distinguished by a short shelf life (no more than 30 days).
+Regarding the "Fresh" category of goods, such products are distinguished by a short shelf life (no more than 30 days).
 This is the riskiest category of goods in grocery retail.
-Because, after the expiration date, this product is written off, which leads to additional costs.
+Because after the expiration date, this product is written off, which leads to additional costs.

 Fresh layout